 She told me that when women get pregnant, they tie a small Shivalinga around her belly.
 This Kajal or Kohl-coated Shivalinga protects the baby in the womb.
 This Shivalinga is then worn by the child after birth.
 It remains a part of all his rituals like the naming ceremony.
 She showed me miniature Shivalingas in crystal and stone that they always keep with themselves.

 Siddhant Shikamani is the name of the philosophy that Veer Shaivas follow.
 It recommends Bhakti as the path to salvation.
 However, the form of Bhakti changes according to the state of Bhakta or devotee.
-To learn more about this read on Siddhant Shikhamani.
+To learn more about this read Siddhant Shikhamani.

 A young swami took me around the premises and very sweetly posed for some pictures.
 He showed me Shivalingas in every possible corner of the premises.
 After going around and clicking pictures, he asked me to join them for lunch, which I had to decline politely.
 Looking back, I think I should have tasted the food there.

 I would always remember this temple for its colorful doorways on top of which is always a Shivalinga.
 Green is the dominant color with some bright blue doors for contrast.
 The temple was full of devotees speaking Kannada and Marathi.
-They looked absolutely at home at the premises.
+They looked absolutely at home on the premises.
 The sanctum of the temple has tall pillars surrounding a Shivalinga.
 I assume this may have been the only part of its initial days.
 Everything else got added over time.

 Many Sadhus and students stay at the premises, pursuing Vedic studies.

 Shivaratri and Diwali are the biggest festivals celebrated here.

 Shivalingas at the Mutt

 The premises of this Mutt is full of Shivalingas, mostly small, miniature ones.
 Once you enter the main part of the premises and walk around, all you see are the rows and rows of Shivalingas neatly arranged on platforms.
 They are piled one over the other, creating a mountain of Shivalingas.
 There are rooms full of miniature Shivalingas.

 Inside the temple too, around every big Shivalinga, there are thousands of miniature Shivalingas.